 Now that we know there’s hundreds of eggs produced by each female roach and every roach prefers to stay hidden, the question remains: is there anything beneficial that roaches do for us?
 The plants in our yard would say so!

 Roaches eat all kinds of gross items, including sewage, waste, and dead organisms.
 They carry bacteria and protozoa in their stomachs that convert everything they eat into nutrients.
 These nutrients then seep into the soil that they live near (when they’re outside), so the earth and greenery gain the supplements they crave.
 The flying roaches spread the love by giving nutrients to plants and soil that otherwise wouldn’t have any.
-Roaches also take care of a small amount of the pest population by occasionally eating insects, like ants and other roaches.
+They also take care of a small amount of the pest population by occasionally eating insects, like ants.

 The Overwhelming Hazards Of Roaches